pushowl/nacelle-pushowl-nuxt-module/README.md

 - There is a global object available called `pushowl` which can be accessed through `window.pushowl`.
 - The API works by triggering appropriate **"actions"**.
 An action can be triggered like so: `window.pushowl.trigger(<action_name>, <options>)`.
 Eg. An action named "X" can be triggered through `window.pushowl.trigger("X")`
+- Widgets for price drop and back in stock are displayed automatically

 Available API actions: